web-platform-tests/wpt/docs/test-format-guidelines.md

 Tests must be HTML, XHTML or SVG files.

-Note: For CSS tests, the test source will be parsed and re- serialized.
+Note: For CSS tests, the test source will be parsed and re-serialized.
 This re-serialization will cause minor changes to the test file, notably: attribute values will always be quoted, whitespace between attributes will be collapsed to a single space, duplicate attributes will be removed, optional closing tags will be inserted, and invalid markup will be normalized.
 If these changes should make